 - Slow to grow: the strength of Hickory comes from the time it takes to grow.
 It can take 200 years for a tree to grow to maturity, meaning it’s not a very sustainable resource.
 If you’re looking for “greener” flooring, hickory might not be the best option for you.

 Depending on your personal tastes and aesthetic in your home, you are likely to see some of the cons as pros and vice versa.
 Choosing a hardwood for your home is a big decision and we are happy to help.
 If you’re ready to consider new floors in your Charleston homes, contact your local wood experts at Floor Coverings International of Charleston to look at hickory samples.
-We offer a free in-home consultation and estimate for all customers and proudly serve the Charleston, Mount Pleasant, the Lowcountry areas.
+We offer a free in-home consultation and estimate for all customers and proudly serve the Charleston, Mount Pleasant, and the Lowcountry areas.

 You may also be interested in: